top of page

 No. Many factors can lead to non-reproducibility, including uncontrollable factors related to individual laboratory conditions.
 That said, performing replications in different labs will allow us to estimate interlaboratory variation for each method, and thus judge whether the original effect is within the expected range of effects.

 Besides estimating the reproducibility of experiments in specific areas of Brazilian science, we will use the database to study if there are variables in the original studies that can predict successful replications, in order to identify factors that can increase the reproducibility of a finding.

 Does the study plan to evaluate individual researchers?

 No. On the contrary, we did not include more than one experiment per article or research group, and is thus insufficient to judge them individually.
 Our goal is to estimate the general reproducibility of experiments in Brazilian biomedical science and propose ways to improve it.

 The teams and laboratories that replicate the experiments have already been defined, although we might add more groups at some point, if needed.
 To hear about new opportunities for contributing to the Initiative, follow us on social media and here on the website.
 You can also sign up for our e-mail newsletter.

 What do I gain by being a collaborator?

-All participating laboratories will be coauthors in the Brazilian Reproducibility Initiative, which will sign articles derived from the project as a consortium.
-The costs of experiments will be financed by the Serrapilheira Institute, and we are studying the possibility of paying an overhead value to collaborating labs.
+All participating laboratories will be co-authors in the Brazilian Reproducibility Initiative, which will sign articles derived from the project as a consortium.
+The costs of experiments will be financed by a grant from the Serrapilheira Institute.

 What does Brazilian science gain with this effort?